TABLE OF CONTENTS

 The median annual salary in the cannabis industry is $58,511 a year.
 That’s $5,648 more than the national average.
 While these numbers reflect salaries in December 2018 based on Glassdoor estimates, cannabis job salaries are consistently competitive.

 Cannabis College Online

-> CTU has been preparing students for the competitive marijuana job market since 2009 and has become the world’s leading online marijuana school.
-A team of the most knowledgeable and passionate industry insiders prepared the comprehensive course and continually update offerings with the latest developments.
+CTU has been preparing students for the competitive marijuana job market since 2009 and has become the world’s leading online marijuana school.
+A team of the most knowledgeable and passionate industry insiders prepared comprehensive courses and continually update offerings with the latest developments.

-> Start learning from the world’s greatest cannabis horticulturists, dispensary managers, marijuana chefs, cannabis attorneys, cannabis accountants, and more.
+Start learning from the world’s greatest cannabis horticulturists, dispensary managers, marijuana chefs, cannabis attorneys, cannabis accountants, and more.
 All you need is a computer or smartphone and an internet connection to start learning at your own pace.
-Invest in your future today with online cannabis training from CTU.
+Invest in your future and earn your online cannabis certification today with cannabis training from CTU.